Kerosene Hat: Music and lyrics

 The second single from the album, "Get Off This," was written in response to naysayers who accused Cracker of selling out and making music that was more mainstream than Lowery's previous band, Camper Van Beethoven.
 Thematically speaking, the song declares the band's independence and desire to write songs that come from an honest place.
 The song peaked at #6 on the Modern Rock Radio charts.

-Written in a New Jersey hotel room, "Eurotrash Girl" tells the story of a lonely young man in Europe who suffers through a series of humiliating episodes.
+Written in a New Jersey hotel room, "Euro-Trash Girl" tells the story of a lonely young man in Europe who suffers through a series of humiliating episodes.
 Lowery created the song's central character and the other band members suggested additional ideas to the story.
 Having spent time in Europe, Hickman noted mischievously: "Some of these things [in the song] happened to us, some not."
 Even before Kerosene Hat was released, the song had become a live fan favorite.
 So despite protests from Virgin Records of putting too much material on the album, the band surreptitiously included the song, along with "I Ride My Bike," as hidden tracks during mastering.
-It was producer Don Smith's idea to make "Eurotrash Girl" track 69.
+It was producer Don Smith's idea to make "Euro-Trash Girl" track 69.

 "Sick of Goodbyes" was co-written with Mark Linkous of Sparklehorse, and was later re-recorded and released as a single from that band's album, Good Morning Spider.

 The final song on the album proper, "Loser," is a Grateful Dead cover.
 Jerry Garcia once told Lowery and Hickman that he approved of their version of the song.

 Legacy

 In the post-Nirvana climate of early '90s alternative music, Kerosene Hat went gold and would be Cracker's most popular album to date.
 Twenty years after the album's release, webzine Spectrum Culture noted, "In the cases when both music and lyrics are on the mark – and there are many – the record achieves something close to greatness."

 Says Lowery: "We've always been a country roots-rock band.
 We've always leaned on American roots stuff, whether it's soul, blues or country...
 Fortunately, our sound somehow fit into modern rock radio back when grunge had taken over the entire world."
 Hickman adds, "We kind of snuck in the back door by being a band that had something to say and were lucky enough to write a catchy three-minute song."

 Pioneertown, where Kerosene Hat was recorded, still holds a special place for the band members, as Cracker hosts a music festival there each year.
 In 2011, the band paid tribute to its landmark album by performing it live in its entirety.